+The 2015 Plan was originally adopted by our Board and stockholders in connection with our initial public offering and became effective in December 2015.
 Equity awards have been historically and, we believe, will continue to be, an integral component of our overall compensation program for our employees, directors and consultants.
-Approval of the 2015 Plan, as amended, will allow us to continue to grant equity awards at levels we determine to be appropriate in order to attract new employees and directors, retain our existing employees and directors and to provide incentives for such persons to exert maximum efforts for our success.
-The 2015 Plan, as amended, allows us to continue to utilize a broad array of equity incentives with flexibility in designing equity incentives, including stock option grants, stock appreciation rights, stock awards, and stock unit awards.
+Approval of the share increase will allow us to continue to grant equity awards at levels we determine to be appropriate in order to attract new employees and directors, retain our existing employees and directors and to provide incentives for such persons to exert maximum efforts for our success.
+The share increase will allow us to continue to utilize a broad array of equity incentives with flexibility in designing equity incentives, including stock option grants, stock appreciation rights, stock awards, and stock unit awards.

 We believe it is critical for our long-term success that the interests of our employees and directors are tied to our success as "owners" of our business.
 The equity incentive programs we have in place are intended to build stockholder value by attracting and retaining talented employees and directors.
 We believe we must continue to offer competitive equity compensation packages in order to retain and motivate the talent necessary for our continued growth and success.
 We carefully monitor the equity compensation and equity holdings of our employees, directors and consultants as well as the type of equity awards we grant to ensure these awards continue to provide incentives for the recipients to work towards our success.
-To date, stock options have been the sole component of our equity program.
+To date, stock options and restricted stock units have been the sole component of our equity program.
 The potential value of stock options is realized only if our share price increases, and so stock options provide a strong incentive for individuals to work to build stockholder value.

-As of the Record Date, we had 925,000 shares remaining available for grant under the 2015 Plan.
-There are a total of 1,575,000 stock awards outstanding with a weighted average exercise price of \$3.25 per share.
+As of the Record Date, we had 297,093 shares remaining available for grant under the 2015 Plan.
+There are a total of 3,836,000 stock awards outstanding with a weighted average exercise price of \$2.26 per share.
 We have and we expect to continue to experience growth in personnel as we progress our business and advance our drug candidates through clinical trials.
-If our stockholders do not approve the 2015 Plan, as amended, we believes that we will be unable to successfully use equity as part of our compensation program, as most of our competitors in the industry do, putting us at a significant disadvantage.
+If our stockholders do not approve the amendment to 2015 Plan, as amended, we believe that we will be unable to successfully use equity as part of our compensation program, as most of our competitors in the industry do, putting us at a significant disadvantage.
 Therefore, we believe that approval of this request is in the best interest of our stockholders and our company.